Statute of Limitations in Forfeiture Cases

 Under 19 U.S.C.
 1621, the government might argue the statute of limitations in a federal seizure case is the latter of either:

-When the property subject to forfeiture is absent from the country, that time might not be counted in the statutory period of limitation.
+When the property subject to forfeiture is absent from the country, that time might not be counted in the statutory limitation period.